hyf152632/happy_coding/src/code_style/thinking_in_ramda/content.md

 #### R.both / R.either

-Note that both implements the same idea for functions as the && (and) operator does for values, and either implements that same idea for functions as the || (or) operator does for values.
+Note that both implements the same idea for functions as the && (`and`) operator does for values, and either implements that same idea for functions as the || (`or`) operator does for values.

-Ramda also provides allPass and anyPass that take an array of any number of functions.
-As their names suggest, allPass works like both, and anyPass works like either.
+Ramda also provides `allPass` and `anyPass` that take an array of any number of functions.
+As their names suggest, **allPass works like both, and anyPass works like either**.

 ### Pipelines